 FNB Cortez Front Door image

-In June 1957, approval was given by appropriate governmental agencies for a national bank In Cortez, CO.
+In June 1957, approval was given by appropriate governmental agencies for a national bank in Cortez, Colorado.
 The First National Bank was to be located on the corner of Main and Elm Streets, in the heart of Cortez.
 The stockholders of J.J.
-Harris Bank voted to consolidate with First National Bank, Cortez, Wilkes Bozman was names president and the new bank opened for business on May 29, 1958.
+Harris Bank voted to consolidate with First National Bank, Cortez.
+Wilkes Bozman was named President and the new bank opened for business on May 29, 1958.

 The growth of the bank since it was organized has been steady and conservative.
-As banking changed over the years, so did First National Bank, yet it has always kept it’s belief that face to face interaction with customers, and staying involved in the local community should remain within it’s core values.
+As banking changed over the years, so did First National Bank, yet it has always kept it’s belief that face to face interaction with customers and involvement in the local community should remain within its core values.